s2010595014/clc3-project/test.md

 # Working on the Project
 ## Why use Spinnaker instead of Tekton
-Due to time constraints as well as a more comprehensible and extensive documentation, we chose to work with Spinnaker over Tekton.
+Due to time constraints as well as a more comprehensible and extensive documentation (especially specific to our use case), we chose to work with Spinnaker over Tekton.
 Another point in favor of Spinnaker is its well designed UI.